-promote mutual understanding of the importance of the Green Logistics and improve coordination between freight owners and logistics operators, in order to carry out modal shifts and improve truck transport efficiency.
+The "Green Logistics Partnership Conference", launched in 2004 and composed of companies and organizations united by this goal, strives to promote mutual understanding of the importance of the Green Logistics and improve coordination between freight owners and logistics operators, in order to carry out modal shifts and improve truck transport efficiency.

-As part of these activities, the "Joint Guidelines on the Method for Calculating CO2 Emissions by the Logistics Sector (Ver.
-3.1)" (METI, MLIT) were formulated.
-These guidelines establish a unified method of calculating carbon dioxide emissions by the logistics sector, and can be used by both freight owners and logistics operators for smoother collaboration.
-They make it possible to objectively evaluate the effectiveness of individual measures.
-Each year the organization gathers proposals from its members regarding specific Green Logistics Partnership implementation projects in order to promote measures for reducing CO2 emissions.
-Particularly successful good practice example projects involving logistics operators and freight owners engaging in partnerships to reduce CO2 emissions, to create sustainable logistics systems for improving productivity, etc. are recognized by MLIT Minister awards and METI Minister awards.
+As part of this activities, "Joint Guidelines on the Method for Calculating CO Emissions by the Logistics Sector" (METI and MLIT) were formulated.
+These guidelines establish a unified method of calculating carbon dioxide emissions by the logistics sector, and can be used by both freight owners and logistics operators for smoother collaboration, and to enable objective evaluation of the effectiveness of each initiative.
+Particularly successful good practice example projects involving logistics operators and freight owners engaging in partnerships to reduce CO emissions, to create sustainable logistics systems for improving productivity, etc. are recognized by MLIT Minister awards and METI Minister awards.